Xulder/Xulder/README.md

 ### Hey, I'm Sebastian! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"></a>

-#### I live in Spokane Valley, Washington.
-I'm a lifelong programmer.

 #### I want to increase my knowledge of software architecture, fullstack development, and algorithms.
 I plan to write [blog posts](website) to do this.

 #### Other than working, in my free time I enjoy programming, reading, and learning new subjects.